trueheart78/gem_lookup/README.md

 #### Output

-You're going to get lots of emojis to identify info, and a small variety of colors depending on whether certain criteria are met for the line.
-It also looks even better with font ligatures enabled, so if your font and/or terminal support them, it is recommended to enable them.
+By default, there will be many emojis to identify info, and a small variety of colors depending on whether certain criteria are met for the line.
+It also looks even better with font ligatures enabled, so if your font and/or terminal support them, it is recommended that they be enabled.

 #### The Basics

+##### Default Output

 Just pass it a gem name.